openwisp/openwisp-firmware-upgrader/docs/user/automatic-device-firmware-detection.rst

 it succeeded fully, succeeded only partially (i.e. with status *Incomplete*), or was confirmed manually.
 Images still being processed, or for which extraction failed, are not paired automatically.
-Images that declare a compatibility version greater than ``1.0`` are not paired automatically and require manual confirmation.
+Images that declare a compatibility version greater than ``1.0`` are never paired automatically, regardless of extraction status; assign them to a device manually from the device's *Firmware* tab instead.